helixml/docs/content/helix/private-deployment/controlplane.md

 #### Testing on localhost

-If you are using `SERVER_URL=http://localhost` and `KEYCLOAK_FRONTEND_URL=http://localhost/auth/` in your `.env` file, you can now load `http://localhost` in your browser.
+If you are using `SERVER_URL=http://localhost:8080` and `KEYCLOAK_FRONTEND_URL=http://localhost:8080/auth/` in your `.env` file, you can now load `http://localhost:8080` in your browser.

 #### Using a real DNS hostname with TLS termination

 If you're using a non-localhost domain, you'll need to point a DNS hostname (A record) at the IP address of your server and set up TLS termination.

-To enable TLS, first set the app to run on a different port to port 80 by setting `API_PORT=8080` in `.env` and running `docker compose up -d` to update the running stack.

-Then set up [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian) or another TLS-terminating proxy of your choice.
+Set up [caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian) or another TLS-terminating proxy of your choice.
 Here is an example `Caddyfile`:
 ```
 <YOUR_CONTROLPLANE_HOSTNAME>